 Dong Gaogong has a friend, Huangfu Ne, who looks exactly like Wu Yun.
 They exchange clothes and go to the pass.
 Huangfu Ne arrives first, and immediately gets arrested.
 He stirs up a great fuss, meanwhile Wu Yun sneaks through the pass.
 Finally Dong Gaogong testifies that Huangfu Ne is his friend, not Wu Yun, thus he gets released.

-《芦中人》Luzhongren (The Man in a Hurry) - The manhunt for Wu Yun continues, and he flees to the riverbank.
+《芦中人》Luzhongren (The Man in the Reeds) - The manhunt for Wu Yun continues, and he flees to the riverbank.
 There’s no ferry, just a fisherman with a small vessel.
 Wu Yun asks him hurriedly to cross the river.
 The fisherman recognizes him, helps the worn out hero and accepts nothing in return.
 Wu Yun comes ashore and leaves, but soon he returns and asks the fisherman not to inform the soldiers about his whereabouts.
 Seeing that Wu doesn’t trust him, the old man throws himself into the river and dies.
 Wu Zixu is too late to stop him, he only gazes at the ripples in remorse and finally leaves.

 《浣纱河》Huan Sha He (Washing Silk at the River) - Wu almost reaches the borders of Wu state, but he’s all worn-out and hungry.
 He sees a silk-washing girl on the riverbank, and has no other option but to beg for food.
 The girl gives him food what Wu gladly accepts.
 From his manner, the girl figures out that Wu isn’t a beggar, and asks what happened to him.
 Wu Yun tells her the story, and unintentionally they start a lengthy chatter.
 Just like in the case of the fisherman, Wu leaves but returns shortly after, and asks the girl not to inform the soldiers about him.
 The girl feels that her chastity is ruined anyways after the conversation, and jumps into the river just like the old man.